7 Skin Method for Acne: What, Why, How, Do & Don’t

 always avoid mists containing acids

 Some tonics and facial mists contain isolated alpha hydroxy acids such as glycolic acid, lactic acid and salicylic acid to remove the surface layers of skin to reveal brighter skin and promote the production of collagen and elastin.
-These ingredients are fine to use once a week AT MOST but I’m seeing SO many people abusing the use of facial AHAs and using them on a daily basis which is causing damage to the skin barrier, resulting in sore, irritated and super inflamed skin.
+These ingredients are fine if used responsibly but I’m seeing SO many people abusing the use of facial AHAs and using them as part of a poor skin care regime (yes, I’m looking at you girls who are still using cleansing wipes to remove make-up!) which is causing damage to the skin barrier, resulting in sore, irritated and super inflamed skin.
 As you are applying several layers of product it’s essential that you avoid ALL isolated AHA’s (ingredients such as Black Willow that contain small amounts of naturally occurring salicylic acid are fine unless you have ultra sensitive skin).

 don’t use cotton pads